Chicago 17: Track listing

 Some songs were recorded during the Chicago 17 sessions but not released.
 "Good for Nothing" was later released on the We Are the World superstar charity album in 1985.
 This is the last released Chicago song to feature Peter Cetera on vocals.

 A song called "Sweet Marie" recorded during sessions for the Chicago 17 album has been performed by the Norwegian band TOBB.
 Bill Champlin offered this song to the band.
-It was released on May 14, 2014 by TOBB, the 30th anniversary of the Chicago 17 albums release.
+It was released on May 14, 2014 by TOBB, the 30th anniversary of the Chicago 17 album's release.
 It was performed by Chicago on rare occasions in 1984, and has surfaced online from VHS recordings of some of their performances.

 A subsequent international release in 2010 (included in the Studio Albums 1979 - 2008 boxed set from 2015) has the original album restored, with additional bonus tracks of alternate versions of "Only You", "You're the Inspiration", and "Prima Donna" as well as "Here Is Where We Begin".
-A demo version of "Hard Habit to Break" exists with Robert Lamm on vocals, as briefly heard during the documentary “Now More Than Ever: The History of Chicago.”
+A demo version of "Hard Habit to Break" exists with Robert Lamm on vocals, as briefly heard during the documentary Now More Than Ever: The History of Chicago.